Here you will find answers to some of the main questions asked by our guests. Don’t hesitate to contact us if you need help!

 From the Cerro Mayo entrance it is possible to bring your vehicle as far as the Visitors’ Center car park, or to the one for El Vado; both are also free of charge.

 Only via the Riñinhue entrance.
-The Cerro Mayo and River Futangue entrances require a 4-wheel-drive vehicle.
+The Pitreño entrance require a 4-wheel-drive vehicle.

 Go to our ‘How to get there’ section.